 Dental veneers and bonding are the main alternatives to filing teeth.
 These both add to the tooth, rather than taking away from it, so the dentist can offer more options in terms of shape, size and colour.

 If your teeth are yellow or stained then you may want to do a course of tooth whitening in conjunction with your re-shaping.
 Do be aware, though, that the removal of enamel increases the chances of tooth sensitivity since the tooth pulp is less protected.
 Again, veneers and dental bonding are both options if you want to alter your tooth colour and shape at the same time.

-Enamel contouring is not a suitable treatment for more severe dental problems – even if it is the enamel that has been affected.
+Enamel contouring is not a suitable treatment for more severe dental problems.
 In the table below you can view appropriate treatments for different types of dental problem:

 |Dental problem||Appropriate treatment|

 |Minor aesthetic problems such as small chips, fractures and uneven tooth height||Teeth re-shaping|

 |Broken or cracked tooth||Crown, inlay, onlay, veneer or extraction|